 Choosing a Day Home for your child means asking a lot of questions and being observant.
-A caregiver with a safe, clean home who loves kids and interacts well with them and who offers a wide range of appropriate activities should be a good Provider.
+A caregiver with a safe, clean home who loves kids and interacts well with them and who offers a wide range of appropriate activities should be a good Educator.
 Some things you could watch for and/or ask about are:

 A good Day Home should have a welcoming, friendly atmosphere and be well known for its nurturing environment.
 Your own first impressions definitely matter here.
 If it doesn’t feel right when you’re there, keep looking.

 A Day Home and its Agency should have clearly established policies and/or regulations for everything from operating hours to how to handle emergencies.
 That way you know the Educator and Agency take their responsibilities – your child – seriously.

 Along the same lines, look for a Child Care Educator/Agency with a strict sick-child policy.
 Find out which illnesses mean your child has to stay home and for how long.
 A tough policy may inconvenience you if your child is ill, but keeping sick children (and adults, for that matter) away from each other makes sense.
 Apple Blossom tries to help cut down on illness by requesting verification of immunization documentation from all Educators, their family members and all registered children.
 We require that a copy of your child’s immunization record be supplied to the Agency during your initial enrollment.

 Both the Agency and Educator have an open-door policy and we encourage parents to stop by unannounced.